brillout/goldpage/docs/readme.template.md

 By taking control over the rendering of your `<App/>` (see !VAR|LINK CONTROL_RENDERING) you can add providers for Redux, GraphQL, etc.

-For example, for a React & React Router app:
+For example, for a React with React Router app:

 ~~~js
 ~~~